thomasgilgenast/hic3defdr/README.md

     >>> f.bh()

-We can then threshold and cluster the significantly differential loops
+We can then threshold and cluster the significantly differential loops:

     >>> f.threshold_all(fdr=0.05, cluster_size=4)